The course program comprises the following:

 - A 10-unit Web-based component starting 3 September 2018.
 The Web-based portion is provided through readings, lectures, interactive discussion, and self-assessment tests.

-- Five classroom-based tutorial sessions and a final examination, to be held at the Gateway Training Studio @ Crown Centre (for details please see Timetable).
+- Five in-person (classroom-based) tutorial sessions and a final examination, to be held at the Gateway Training Studio (for details please see Timetable).

 The course is an adaptation of the on-line Introduction to Biomedical and Health Informatics class currently taught in the OHSU biomedical and health informatics education program.
 This survey course provides a broad overview of the field, highlighting the key issues and challenges for the field.
 The course is taught in a completely asynchronous manner, i.e., there are no “scheduled” classes.
 However, students must keep up with the course materials so they can benefit from the interactive discussion with faculty and other students.
 The course uses the following teaching modalities: